jayrad2005/Queen-RiasV3_/README.md

 ---

 ## 📝 **Introduction**
-**QUEEN RIAS X** is a multi-device WhatsApp bot designed to enhance your WhatsApp experience with a wide range of features.
+**QUEEN RIAS V3** is a multi-device WhatsApp bot designed to enhance your WhatsApp experience with a wide range of features.
 Whether you're looking for entertainment, utility, or automation, QUEEN RIAS V3 has got you covered.
 Created by **Toxxic Boy**, this bot is packed with powerful functionalities and is easy to deploy.

 ---